-- 2. "Net Assets per Share," "Net Income per Share" and "Net Income per Share (Diluted)" are calculated based on the "Accounting Standard for Earnings Per Share" (Accounting Standards Board of Japan Statement No. 2, September 13, 2013) and the "Guidance on Accounting Standard for Earnings Per Share" (ASBJ Guidance No. 4, September 13, 2013). - 3.
-The figure for Net Income per Share (Diluted) is not disclosed because there were no shares with a dilutive effect.
-4. Dividends per Share are classified and presented in two separate categories, namely, Cash Dividend per Common Stock (government portion) and Cash Dividend per Common Stock (non-government portion).
+2. The ligide to Net Income per Share (billicted) is not classicised because their well-no share swith a dilutive effect.

+3. Dividends per Share are classified and presented in two separate categories, namely, Cash Dividend per Common Stock (government portion) and Cash Dividend per Common Stock (non-government portion).
 This separate classification is pursuant to Article 50 of the Shoko Chukin Bank Limited Act, which stipulates that the dividend per share applicable to Common Stock held by the government shall not exceed the dividend per share applicable to Common Stock held by parties other than the government.
-Furthermore, pursuant to Article 15 of the Regulation Enforcing the Shoko Chukin Bank Limited Act, the dividend per share applicable to Common Stock held by the government is set at a ratio of one-third in relation to the dividend per share applicable to Common Stock held by parties other than the government. - 5.
-The Capital Ratio is calculated as follows: (Total Net Assets as of the fiscal period-end - Stock acquisition rights as of the fiscal period-end) / Total Assets as of the fiscal period-end × 100.
+Furthermore, pursuant to Article 15 of the Regulation Enforcing the Shoko Chukin Bank Limited Act, the dividend per share applicable to Common Stock held by the government is set at a ratio of one-third in relation to the dividend per share applicable to Common Stock held by parties other than the government.

+4. The Capital Ratio is calculated as follows:

+(Total Net Assets as of the fiscal period-end - Stock acquisition rights as of the fiscal period-end) / Total Assets as of the fiscal period-end $\times$ 100.

-6. Figures for Price Earnings Ratio are not disclosed because the Shoko Chukin Bank is not publicly listed or registered. - 7.
-The Non-consolidated Capital Ratio is calculated in accordance with Announcement No. 2 of 2008 from the Financial Services Agency, the Ministry of Finance and the Ministry of Economy, Trade and Industry pursuant to Article 23, Paragraph 1 of the Shoko Chukin Bank Limited Act (Calculated based on the Basel III standard starting from the end of March, 2013).
-The Shoko Chukin Bank has adopted the BIS international capital adequacy guidelines. - 8.
-Dividend Payment Ratio is calculated by dividing average dividends per share (as calculated by dividing dividends by the number of shares outstanding at the end of the period) by net income per share. - 9.
-Number of employees refers to the number of persons employed (excluding seconded workers).
+Figures for Price Earnings Ratio are not disclosed because the Shoko Chukin Bank is not publicly listed or registered.
+The Non-consolidated Capital Ratio is calculated in accordance with Announcement No. 2 of 2008 from the Financial Services Agency, the Ministry of Finance and the Ministry of Economy, Trade and Industry pursuant to Article 23, Paragraph 1 of the Shoko Chukin Bank Limited Act.
+The Shoko Chukin Bank has adopted the BIS international capital adequacy guidelines

+7. Dividend Payment Ratio is calculated by dividing average dividends per share (as calculated by dividing dividends by the number of shares outstanding at the end of the period) by net income per share.

+8. Number of employees refers to the number of persons employed (excluding seconded workers).